tesseslol/workspace-config/README.md

 - Definer -> an tooltip for easly search selected text
 - xBrowserSync -> sync each bookmark and search in all browser
 - https://daily.dev / Githunt -> a new page plug-in for showing news feed
-- tab trum -> save tab
 - https://github.com/iorate/ublacklist -> configurable url block
 - violent monkey -> user scripts
 - Green Eye -> change background color of webpages. #edf2eb
 - octo linker -> easly navigate on imports in github and bitbucket

+# Optional extensions Chrome
+- Baarden -> (optional).
+Make workflow on event triggering.
+Event such as calendar meeting start.
+Or a new message appear.
+- tab trum -> save tab

 ## command line tools
 - choco -> install manager